ryansmcgee/seirsplus/README.md

 This package was designed with broad usability in mind.
 Complex scenarios can be simulated with very few lines of code or, in many cases, no new coding or knowledge of python by simply modifying the parameter values in the example notebooks provided.
 See the Quick Start section and the rest of this documentation for more details.

 Don't be fooled by the length of the README, running these models is quick and easy.
 The package does all the hard work for you.
-As an example, here's complete script that simulates the SEIRS dyanmics on a network with social distancing, testing, contact tracing, and quarantining in only 10 lines of code (see the [example notebooks](https://github.com/ryansmcgee/seirsplus/tree/master/examples) for more explanation of this example):
+As an example, here's a complete script that simulates the SEIRS dyanmics on a network with social distancing, testing, contact tracing, and quarantining in only 10 lines of code (see the [example notebooks](https://github.com/ryansmcgee/seirsplus/tree/master/examples) for more explanation of this example):
 ```python
 from seirsplus.models import *
 import networkx